 - Private lessons are provided for interested students as an enrichment program in Band, Choir and Orchestra. - The Head Director coordinates the private lesson program in each high school attendance area in collaboration with RISD guidelines. - The private teachers are contracted through the RISD and must complete an Application and a Criminal History check. - The private teachers are hired, supervised and evaluated by the Head Director at each high school and teach at each secondary campus. - Private study fees are consistent throughout the District and are determined through the Office of Fine Arts.
-The current fee is \$17 per lesson. - While private study is not a requirement for participation in any of the music organizations, students are strongly encouraged to participate.
+The current fee is \$18 per lesson. - While private study is not a requirement for participation in any of the music organizations, students are strongly encouraged to participate.

-- ➤ Private study is encouraged, but not required, to participate in the Richardson Bands. - The opportunity to study one-on-one with a professional musician is invaluable and has proven to be one of the most successful ingredients to individual achievement. - Lessons are customized and tailored for each individual's needs and may occur before, during or after the school day depending on availability.
-Lesson time and availability are on a on first come-first serve basis. - ➤ Please see www.richardsonband.org for a complete list of private lesson faculty now teaching at Richardson High School. - > Students are to arrive at each lesson with all necessary supplies: pencil, notebook, method book and any other needed supplies. - Lessons must be paid for one month in advance. - If you wish to discontinue private lessons, please do as at the end of the semester. - Notify your private lesson teachers at least 24 hours in advance if you must miss a lesson; otherwise, you may be responsible for paying for the missed lesson.
-Exceptions would be illness or family emergency. - ➤ Private lesson scholarships may be available for students meeting certain criteria.
-An application for scholarship can be submitted form the 'Forms' menu on the band website, www.richardsonband.org.
+- Private lesson teachers are to be treated the same as the directors.
+It is expected that students conduct themselves professionally with the private lesson staff. - Private study is encouraged, but not required, to participate in the Richardson Bands. - The opportunity to study one-on-one with a professional musician is invaluable and has proven to be one of the most successful ingredients to individual achievement. - Lessons are customized and tailored for each individual's needs and may occur before, during or after the school day depending on availability.
+Lesson time and availability are on a first come-first serve basis. - Please see www.richardsonband.org for a complete list of private lesson faculty now teaching at Richardson High School. - Students are to arrive at each lesson with all necessary supplies: pencil, notebook, method book and any other needed supplies. - > If you wish to discontinue private lessons, please do so at the end of the semester.

+- Notify your private lesson teachers at least 24 hours in advance, if you must miss a lesson; otherwise, you may be responsible for paying for the missed lesson.
+Exceptions would be illness or family emergency. - > Private lesson scholarships may be available for students meeting certain criteria.